-I'm interested in the energizing and stimulating effects of ginseng, but I was in doubt about what type of ginseng is suitable for people with manidipin-treated hypertension.
+I'm interested in the energizing and stimulating effects of ginseng, but I was in doubt as to what kind of ginseng is suitable for people with hypertension treated with manidipine.
 Could you please answer me?
 Thanks in advance.
-Jaume E. ( http://es.adaptogens.com , translated ).
+Jaume E. ( http://es.adaptogens.com , translated).

 Unfortunately, I am only able to answer you in English.

 Is that ginseng is not contraindicated in your case.
 You can try the best 6-year-old sliced ginseng (liang or better) from a reliable source (Korea, Taiwan).
 I suggest you read our page on general use of ginseng .
 I would like to point out that the use of medicinal plants for the treatment of specific diseases requires medical supervision.
 And now that I have already said the most important thing, I would like to make a few other remarks.